How does the Data Protection legislation affect landlords and providing information about tenants – for example to their creditors?

 Information about an individual’s debts should only be given out in limited circumstances.
 It is only justifiable to tell tenants if someone has not paid their rent if this has a direct effect on them, for example, if they become legally responsible to help meet any shortfall in shared maintenance charges.

-If, despite this, you want to be a part of one of these landlord information exchange organisations, you are less likely to get into trouble if you disclose to your tenants in advance that you will be doing this.
+If you want to be a part of a landlord information exchange organisation, you should disclose to your tenants in advance that you will be doing this.

 You will find the ICO guidance here